How hooks work

 On mount

-When your component renders for the first time while using useCallback
+When your component renders for the first time while using useCallback, the

 function mountCallback<T>(callback: T, deps: Array<mixed> | void | null): T {